Suman2110/Superstore_Sales_Dashboard/README.md

 # Superstore_Sales_Dashboard
 ## Project Objective
-The objective of this project is to contribute to the success of the business by utilizing Data Analysis techniques, specifically focusing on Time Series Analysis, to provide valuable insights and accurate Sales Forecasting of 15 Days.
+The objective of this project is to contribute to the success of the business by utilizing Data Analysis techniques, to provide valuable insights and accurate Sales Forecasting.

 ## Key Insights
 1. **Payment Insights:** 43% prefer COD, 22% Cards, 35% Online - Tailoring payment options can enhance customer satisfaction.